Internet Service Providers in Alberta

 4. Telus

-Telus is one of the biggest names in Alberta Internet, and their PureFibre plans deliver strong speeds where available.
+Telus is one of the biggest names in Alberta Internet, and their PureFibre plans can deliver fast and reliable speeds where available.
 The key phrase, though, is “where available.”
-PureFibre isn’t rolled out everywhere in Alberta, so unless you happen to live in the right area, you may be limited to slower or more restrictive Telus options.
+PureFibre hasn’t been rolled out everywhere in Alberta, so depending on your location, you may be limited to slower or more restrictive service options.

 Pros

-• PureFibre network is fast and stable — if available in your area
+• PureFibre network is fast and stable, where available

 • Widely recognized brand across Alberta